Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 Nails are for Neanderthals!

-I used nails once, back in early 1991 working for a general contractor before I had gotten my own Contractor's License.
+I used nails one time, back in early 1991 while working for a general contractor (before I had gotten my own Contractor's License).
 I realized right then how terrible those nails were for installing gutters.
 I knew there had to be a better way to do this.
 I did some research and found this more modern approach to gutter installation.
-I have not use nail spikes to install gutters on any job in over 18 years now (since 1992).
+I have not use nail spikes to install gutters since.
+Not on any of job in over 24 years now (since 1992).
 I now have found a better source for even stronger brackets than I had first used. (see my Snow Damage web page for details on durability)

 Before they came out with a stronger 18v cordless drills back in 1997 I would have to find a place to plug in, some times at a neighbors house.
 Then drag my corded drill up and down the ladder to install gutters with screws instead of nails, because I cared that much about quality and my clients satisfaction.